mbaraty/GarageClicker/README.md

 The code is determined and validated by using pseudorandom generators.
 The logic is similar to a rolling car-key code.
 The base station has a queue of valid codes to receive.
 The base starts with the same seed as the trigger, and they share the same pseudorandom generation algorithm.
 Thus, it will be incredibly difficult to generate valid codes without knowing the starting random state and the algorithm.
 This is NOT a secure implementation; I figured there are easier ways for someone to break into my garage than to crack this, so I did not put that much effort into it.

 ## TODO:
-  - [ ] state on the trigger needs to be stored in non-volatile memory; on restarting the car the state resets and both devices lose sync at this point
+  - [x] state on the trigger needs to be stored in non-volatile memory; on restarting the car the state resets and both devices lose sync at this point
   - [ ] clean up the code -- too much stuff is in the main file
   - [ ] make a better random algorithm; I should be outputting a 32bit signed int; I am outputting an 8-bit signed int right now.
-  - [ ] abstract pin definitions -- led status lights are hardcoded right now.
+  - [x] abstract pin definitions -- led status lights are hardcoded right now.
   - [ ] add an option to use the internal antenna on seeed xiao esp32c6 -- cannot assume all users have additional antennae.
+  - [x] add macros to enable/disable debug
+  - [ ] add state to the base
+  - [ ] add blink led(s) functions
+  - [ ] come up with a solid reset sequence that does NOT require additional pins